-Prerequisite: Physical Science and Biology with grades of B or better, Honors Physical Science and H Biology with grades of C or better, Geometry or Algebra 3-4 may be taking concurrently
+Prerequisite: Physical Science and Biology with grade of A. Honors Physical Science and Honors Biology with Grades of B or Better.

+Geometry 1-2 and current enrollment in Algebra 3-4 or higher math course, may be taking concurrently.

 CHEMISTRY 1-2 060551/060552